tadhgboyle/tab/README.md

 *High to Low priority sort*
 - Fix everything in Issues/Bugs
+- Only allow sorting by certain columns (disable for button columns etc).
+- Move to Bulma.
+Bootstrap is ugly
 - Disable submit button when anything goes wrong *(Remaining: Stock, Categories)*
     - Then on the backend, if they somehow bypass the disabled submit button: on errors during order, return back with their input + quantities
 - Change how to select items and quantities.
 Right now it is somewhat not intuitive.